threefoldfoundation/info_sdk/src/6_develop/solutions/storage/chatflow_hercule.md

 In the URL please enter your valid prometheus address (it's `http://10.109.4.2:9090` in this example).
 Once you click `Save & Test` everything should be green as in the example below.
 ![067](./img/067.jpeg)

-You can quickly go the `Explore` window (click the compass icon on the left)
+You could quickly go the `Explore` window (click the compass icon on the left)
 ![068](./img/068.jpeg)

 Clicking the metrics drop down you should see all the `metrics` that are know to prometheus (same ones from prometheus UI)
 ![069](./img/069.jpeg)

-Later you can add dashboards for `minio` that shows you all minio statistics.
+Later you could add dashboards for `minio` that shows you all minio statistics.
 We might also later provide a pre-configured minio dashboard that also graph the new custom metrics in minio that were added by `Threefold`

-Later you can add dashboards for `minio` that shows you all minio statistics.
+Later you could add dashboards for `minio` that shows you all minio statistics.
 Please import this [dashboard](https://raw.githubusercontent.com/Threefoldtech/minio/master-rework/cmd/gateway/zerostor/grafana.json) in grafana which will give you the best overview for tall available metrics.